 Coat in Sign Language

-Learn how to sign coat and use the sign each time you get dressed up nice and warm for playtime outside.
+Learn how to sign coat in ASL (American Sign Language) and use the sign each time you get dressed up nice and warm for playtime outside.

 - Create a preschool learning activity with your child by talking about what happens when we wear a coat.
 Where do you go?
 What is the weather like?
 What season might it be?
-What kinds of things do you while wearing a coat? (play outside, go shopping with Mom, go for a ride in the car with Dad, etc.)
+What kinds of things do you while wearing a coat?
+Like playing outside, shopping with Mom, going for a ride in the car with Dad, etc.)

 - Pay it forward!
 When your child outgrows his coat, talk to him about how some children don’t have enough warm clothes.
-Go together to donate the coat to a program that will pass the coat on (there are many of these around the holidays!).
-Practice signing coat – for the old one and the new one coming!
+Go together to donate the coat to a program that will pass the coat on (there are many of these around the holidays)!
+Practice signing coat for both the old one and the new one coming!

 Start by your shoulders and slide your fists down, just like you’re pulling on your coat.
 Sign coat!